cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 whereas unchecked exception may or may not be handled by the programmer.
 Let's look at an example.

-1. On Nike, create the class `exceptions.Unchecked` containing the following code:
+1. On Odin, create the class `exceptions.Unchecked` containing the following code:

    ```java
    package exceptions;